 Local nursery Sandhills Day Nursery, located in the centre of Wombourne village, recently organised a pyjama day at nursery in order to raise money for the NHS.

-The local nursery, which provides care for children aged 0-5 years, reopened its doors to children after lockdown at the start of June.
-Since then, the nursery has been operating in small bubble groups ensuring that as well as having fun, the children are learning about washing their hands properly, staying safe and the importance of the NHS.
+This nursery, which offers exceptional care for children aged 0-5 years, reopened its doors in June following the lockdown.
+Since then, the nursery has been operating in small bubble groups, ensuring a fun and educational environment where children learn about proper handwashing, safety measures, and the invaluable role of the NHS.

-Amy Etchells, Nursery Manager at Sandhills Day Nursery Wombourne, commented, “From all the nursery staff, children and families at Sandhills Wombourne, we wanted to say a huge thank you to our amazing NHS heroes.
-The £140 we raised from our pyjama day will all go to our local hospital, Russells Hall, in Dudley which we hope will make a small difference to the wonderful work done by all the staff there.”
+Amy Etchells, the Nursery Manager at Sandhills Day Nursery Wombourne, expressed her appreciation, stating, “On behalf of all the nursery staff, children, and families at Sandhills Wombourne, we extend a massive thank you to our incredible NHS heroes.
+The £140 raised from our pyjama day will make a meaningful difference to the wonderful work carried out by the dedicated staff at Russells Hall.”

-She continued, “Many of our nursery parents work at Russells Hall and many of our staff and families have received care and treatment there over the years.
-Thank you again from everyone at Sandhills Wombourne for all of your continued hard work and support.”
+She further added, “Many of our nursery parents work at Russells Hall, and several staff members and families have personally received care and treatment there over the years.
+Once again, we extend our gratitude from everyone at Sandhills Wombourne for your unwavering dedication and support.”

 Across The Old Station Nursery Group, we firmly believe in actively participating in fundraising initiatives and raising awareness for both local and national charities.
 The nurseries encourage children to play a positive role in contributing to the broader community.

 By instilling the belief that everyone can make a difference in local, national, and global issues, Sandhills Wombourne aims to empower children to create a lasting impact in their local community and beyond.